jwsearle18/startup/README.md

 - **database** - Displayed Address for Home page address sign in.
 Displays Name and Address for user that registers.
 Currently stored and retrieved from local storage, but will be replaced with database data later.
 - **WebSocket** - I used the setTimeout function to delay the reception of an order on the orders page.
 I used the setTimeout function to delay the deliver status updates on the deliveryStatus page.
 - **application logic** - On the orders page, the order changes based on the user's selection.
 Send Order button brings user to the deliverStatus page.

+## Service Deliverable

+For this deliverable I added backend enpoints that